nfnth/nfnth/README.md

 #### Types and Labels

 Types and labels are used to differentiate and classify domains.
-Deeds use labels to denote additional properties such as state, serial, and informational links.

 |**Type**|Categories|Labels|
 |-|-|-|